DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/18-Hypothesis-Testing-Case-Study.md

 ```

 In our simulations, only 2.6\% of the simulated test statistics were less than or equal to the observed test statistic, as or more extreme relative to the null hypothesis.
 Such a low probability indicates that observing such a large difference in proportions from chance alone is rare.
-This probability is known as a **p-value**.
-The p-value is a conditional probability, the probability of the observed value or more extreme given that the null hypothesis is true.
+This probability is known as a **$p$-value**.
+The $p$-value is a conditional probability, the probability of the observed value or more extreme given that the null hypothesis is true.

-We could have also found the exact p-value using the hypergeometric distribution.
+We could have also found the exact $p$-value using the hypergeometric distribution.
 We have 13 *not_promoted* positions, so we could have anywhere between 0 and 13 females not promoted.
 We observed 10 females not promoted.
-Thus, the exact p-value from the hypergeometric distribution is the probability of 10 or more females not promoted (as or more extreme than the observed) when we select 13 people from a pool of 24 males and 24 females, and the selection is done without replacement.
+Thus, the exact $p$-value from the hypergeometric distribution is the probability of 10 or more females not promoted (as or more extreme than the observed) when we select 13 people from a pool of 24 males and 24 females, and the selection is done without replacement.

 ```r